calh/pgedge-docker-compose/README.md

 Branches:

 * `from_source` - builds postgres and spock from source.
 Keeping this locked to demo a bug.
+* `snowflake_collision` - Locking this to show snowflake causing collisions

 ### New -- Snowflake Support